 Avoid areas such as outside doors and windows that can create drafts and change in temperature as well as heating vents and fireplaces.

 Your piano should only be wiped with a soft, dry piece of cloth or a slightly moistened leather cloth.
 We strongly advise you to refrain from using furniture polish as it contains waxes and in some cases silicone.
-Any later re-treatment of the surface will then be very expensive.
+Any later re-treatment of the surface could then be very expensive.

 Dust the outside of your piano and the keys so that dust does not accumulate and get inside the keys and piano.
 Its recommended to have the inside of your piano dusted by a professional.